minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

    :local:
    :depth: 1

-A distributed MinIO deployment consists of 4 or more drives/volumes managed by one or more :mc:`minio server` process, where the processes manage pooling the compute and storage resources into a single aggregated object storage resource.
-Each MinIO server has a complete picture of the distributed topology, such that an application can connect to any node in the deployment and perform S3 operations.

 MinIO supports expanding an existing distributed deployment by adding a new :ref:`Server Pool <minio-intro-server-pool>`.
-Each Pool expands the total available storage capacity of the cluster while maintaining the overall :ref:`availability <minio-erasure-coding>` of the cluster.
-Each Pool is its own failure domain, where the loss of one or more drives or nodes in that pool does not effect the availability of other pools in the deployment.
+Each Pool expands the total available storage capacity of the cluster.

+Expansion does not provide Business Continuity/Disaster Recovery (BC/DR)-grade protections.
+While each pool is an independent set of servers with distinct :ref:`erasure sets <minio-ec-erasure-set>` for availability, the complete loss of one pool results in MinIO stopping I/O for all pools in the deployment.
+Similarly, an erasure set which loses quorum in one pool represents data loss of objects stored in that set, regardless of the number of other erasure sets or pools.

+To provide BC-DR grade failover and recovery support for your single or multi-pool MinIO deployments, use :ref:`site replication <minio-site-replication-overview>`.

 The procedure on this page expands an existing :ref:`distributed <deploy-minio-distributed>` MinIO deployment with an additional server pool.

 .. _expand-minio-distributed-prereqs: